mengiefen/leaderboard-list-app/README.md

 # The Leaderboard App

 The Leaderboard List App is built with webpack and ES6 features, notably modules.
-This appp uses the Leaderboard API service to store user scores.
+This app uses the Leaderboard API service to store user scores.

 ## Screenshot